kitschpatrol/yanki-obsidian/README.md

 ### Do I have to run the sync command every time I change a flashcard note?

-Yes.
-Earlier versions of Yanki featured an auto sync mode which would detect changes automatically, but in hindsight this seems too risky to be worth it.
+Not necessarily.
+Yanki features an auto-sync mode which detects changes automatically and trigger a sync.
+While this feature technically works, it is _not recommended_ for general use since it can make it too easy to lose learning progress if you temporarily delete a note or move it out of the folders that Yanki tracks.

-The feature is currently deprecated but is still available in the advanced settings section via the [Automatic sync](#automatic-sync) toggle, but it's not recommended and will probably be removed from the next major version of the Yanki plugin.
+For those who dare, it can be enabled in the "advanced" section of Yanki's settings page via the [Automatic sync](#automatic-sync) toggle.

 ### Can I embed images in my notes?